International User Research Agency

 - Layout and visual hierarchy and information architecture.

-- Use of culturally appropriate graphics, visuals, colours, and icons, including animals, symbols, places, and objects.
+- Use of culturally appropriate graphics, visuals, colors, and icons, including animals, symbols, places, and objects.

 - Call-to-action buttons using local and regional conventions.